somiibo/tokautomator-website/src/_posts/2025/ghostii/2025-06-30-how-to-optimize-your-tiktok-profile-for-maximum-growth.md

 ### POST ONLY ###
 post:
   title: "How to Optimize Your TikTok Profile for Maximum Growth"
-  excerpt: "Learn how to optimize your TikTok profile for maximum growth with expert strategies and tools like Somiibo, and drive more followers, likes, and views."
+  description: "Learn how to optimize your TikTok profile for maximum growth with expert strategies and tools like Somiibo, and drive more followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1751360044
   tags: ["TikTok optimization","grow TikTok followers","TikTok marketing","Somiibo TikTok bot","increase TikTok engagement"]
   categories: ["Social Media Marketing","Digital Growth","TikTok Strategy"]